-On Saturday, September 17, 2016, thousands of volunteers will descend on beaches, lakes, and streams of Alabama to remove trash and debris - on land and under the water.
+On Saturday, September 17, 2022, thousands of volunteers will head towards the beaches, lakes, and streams of Alabama to remove trash and debris on land and under the water.
 Volunteers of all ages will form the largest one-day volunteer event in the state on behalf of clean oceans and waterways - Alabama's Coastal Cleanup.